This is not a dance class

 For example, your therapist may ask where you feel the anxiety, can you move that around?
 Does it help to move it small and fast or to exaggerate the shape and move in slow motion?
 Maybe you will lay on the floor, wrap yourself in some material and just breath.
 Or maybe you would like to push all the stresses into a hacky sack and throw it across the room.

-The point in that a therapy session is led by you.
+The point is that a therapy session is led by you.
 It is paced by you.
 One session you might want to tell a story and the next you might want to stretch and breath.
 Your therapist is there as your guide and your companion.
 Not your teacher.
 You can share as much or as little as you like in each session.
-You can verbalise your thoughts as you go, or stay silent and express emotions entirely through the body.
+You can verbalise your thoughts as you go or stay silent and express emotions entirely through the body.
 Your therapist will not analyse your movement for you but will counsel you to analyse it for yourself, to come to your own realisations about why you feel certain things and how you can take control and seek wellbeing.

 Other differences to a dance class are:

-• wear whatever you like
+wear whatever you like

-• no mirrors
+no mirrors

-• no performances
+no performances

-• no need to remember a sequence for the next session
+no need to remember a sequence for the next session

-• choose the music you like
+choose the music you like

 Comments